-Day 35 of 99 Days to 9.9 or FASDay is about receiving a diagnosis of FASD and why it’s important.
+Day 35 of 99 Days to FASDay is about receiving a diagnosis of FASD and why it’s important.

-An article I found, Why is FASD diagnosis so important? posted on Smart Speech Therapy (June 18, 2014) by Tatyana Elleseff echoed some of the reasons the FASD Network of Southern California did on why it’s important.
-In the article she outlines the following:
+In the article, Why is FASD diagnosis so important? posted on Smart Speech Therapy (June 18, 2014) by Tatyana Elleseff, it echoed some of the reasons the FASD Network of Southern California did on why it’s important:

 Children with alcohol related deficits “slip between the cracks” when it comes to qualifying for and receiving services (Kjellmer & Olswang, 2012).
 Public school professionals commonly report a lack of knowledge of FASD and how to appropriately plan for affected children (Koren, Fantus, & Nulman, 2010).

 As a result these children tend to be significantly underserved because their learning and behavioral difficulties are not always recognized and understood by educators (Watson & Westby, 2003).

 2. Understanding behaviour is a symptom of the disability.

 So often do we hear: “S/he are doing it on purpose, they understand everything, they are just behavioral.”
 But isn’t behavior a form of communication?
 And isn’t it possible that behavior difficulties are masking a language impairment?